Governance

 Shirley Reeder

-Director / Chair of Funds Development Committee
+Director, Chair of Fundraising Committee

 Shirley is a high performing Management and Strategic Leadership consultant and coach working both in Australia and internationally.
-Shirley has considerable experience(over 20 years) in coaching and advising organisations in a variety of leadership and relationship management issues.
+Shirley has considerable experience (over 20 years) in coaching and advising organisations in a variety of leadership and relationship management issues.
 She works primarily with CEOs, their Boards and Senior teams in the provision and facilitation of strategic advice and coaching through times of change.

 Post Grad Certificate – Applied Science – Innovation and Service Management